To Learn more about the UP for Learning faculty read their biographies below:

 As a classroom teacher at Otter Valley UHS Bruce was first introduced to YATST in 2011 immediately feeling “awed and inspired” by the students and the work they were doing, partnering with adults to redesign their schools and their learning experiences.
 As a result, Otter Valley participated in the Getting to ‘Y’ initiative, which culminated in a “wonderful and successful” community dialogue night.
 Bruce was then able to bring YATST to Otter Valley in the form of a credit-bearing class.
-Now, as Associate Director, he draws upon that experience to help other school teams realize the potential of partnering with UP, and the powerful influence of the M3: Metacognition, Mindset, & Motivation work.
+He draws upon that experience to help other school teams realize the potential of partnering with UP, and the powerful influence of the M3: Metacognition, Mindset, & Motivation work.
 Bruce says, “It is an honor and pleasure to do this work.”

 Karen Scott – Operations Director

 She is a Candidate (A.B.D.) for the Ed.
 D. in Education Leadership and Policy Studies at the University of Vermont, with an emphasis on organizational leadership, program evaluation, comparative education, and qualitative and quantitative research techniques.
 Her current areas of research include out-of-school time learning, flexible pathways and personalized learning, integration of expanded learning opportunities, and ensuring equity and access to high quality education for all students.

 Karen started her professional career as a TRIO counselor for the Vermont Student Assistance Corporation (VSAC), helping students, their families, and adults returning to learning navigate the higher education and financial aid application processes.
 For 12 years, she managed Vermont’s first federal GEAR UP program for VSAC, overseeing a staff of 15 serving 3000 students and their families per year.
 Additionally, she brings extensive grant writing and fiscal planning experience to UP for Learning.
 As a member of the national Board of Directors for the Council on Opportunity in Education, Karen participated in professional education exchange programs in England, the Netherlands, and France, and more recently through UVM, in New Zealand.